davidazulay9573/nodejs-server/README.md

 ## Description

-This project is a Node.js server that includes user and card routes to display and manage businesses.
+This project is a Node.js && Express server that includes user and card routes to display and manage businesses.

 The system features user authentication using JSON Web Tokens (JWT) and password encryption using bcrypt.